dannyvankooten/www.dannyvankooten.com/content/projects.md

 +++
 title = "Projects"
-template = "page.html"
 +++

 These are some (but not all) of the projects I've worked on over the years.

 #### Nederlang

 An interpreted programming language with a bytecode compiler and virtual machine hosted in Rust.

 [Github](https://github.com/dannyvankooten/nederlang)